Skip to Content

 We spent 1.5 hours in the Gemeentegrot cave and about an hour in Fluweelengrot cave, even when allowing a little time to sit down for a drink and snack.

-Our tickets for Gemeentegrot were for the first timeslot of the day.
+Our tickets for Gemeentegrot were for the first time slot of the day.
 Lines were quite long because many coach tours also seem to begin their days here.
 When we emerged about 90 minutes later, the lines were much shorter.
 We did not experience a line at Fluweelengrot where crowds were much less overall.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.